Five Steps to Help Make Prospecting a Habit

 #3 – Put your prospecting hours on a calendar

 Having worked out how much time you need to allocate, set aside the required number of hours per day, say from 9 to 11 am.

 Now you’re booked in for when you need to get on the phone and reach out to prospects.
 And don’t let anything get in the way.
 This applies even if you successfully manage to get several appointments early in the week.
 Do not rest on your laurels or give up on prospecting for the rest of the week.
 It’s essential to be consistent if you want to achieve success in prospecting.

 Put your prospecting hours on the calendar and stick to your self-given appointments, just as you would a visit to the gym.
 By doing this, prospecting becomes ‘structured’ time versus something we’ll do when we get around to it.
 Routine work expands to fill time and we never are about to get around to anything which is unstructured.

 #4 – Tell everyone you meet what you do for a living

 Tell everyone you meet who you are and what you do.
-Tell them what you sell and ask them open-ended questions around their finances in order to open up a dialogue.
 Recent research by Microsoft revealed that in this digital age the human attention span has shortened from 12 to 8 seconds.
 So – as an exercise to help you get into the prospecting habit – why not learn how to tell someone what you do in 8 seconds?
-This nugget of information can easily be slipped into a conversation without it being intrusive.
+E.g. I help families organize their finances and develop and manage wealth accumulation strategies – this nugget of information can easily be slipped into a conversation without it being intrusive.

 Another way to get more comfortable with prospecting is to spend a day saying hello to people you encounter during the day.
 This harmless yet friendly gesture will help you to overcome the discomfort and hesitation you may feel when approaching strangers – and will start to make prospecting second nature.